(al fa won PRO tee in ase in HI bi tor)

 Use: Labeled Indications

-Alpha1-proteinase inhibitor deficiency: Long-term augmentation and maintenance therapy in adults with hereditary deficiency of alpha1-antitrypsin (AAT) with clinically evident emphysema.
+Alpha1-proteinase inhibitor deficiency: Long-term augmentation and maintenance therapy in adults with severe hereditary deficiency of alpha1-antitrypsin (AAT) with clinically evident emphysema.

 Limitations of use: